pierreousset/Ansible-NodeJs/README.md

 Documentation
 -------------

->- Thinking to search addresses in the hosts file
+>- Thinking to change addresses in the hosts file
 >- command:  `ansible-playbook -i hosts site.yml`